-I went from a B to a D cup in a couple months and boy did my skin notice.
+I went from a B to a D cup in a couple months and boy, did my skin notice.
 I had angry red stretch marks across my entire bust and didn’t even know what they were.
-Until I was out with a couple of friends and one joked I should try on a lingerie bustier because I was the only one who had the chest for it.
+That is until I was out with a couple of friends, one joked I should try on a lingerie bustier because I was the only one who had the chest for it.

 When I showed them my new look, their eyes immediately went to my stretch marks.
 Later that day my friend told me that they were stretch marks.
 Huh.
 I wasn’t upset or surprised, I just finally had a name for what was happening to me.